About the course

 Interviews are normally held as part of the admissions process.

 Applicants will be selected for interview based on the aforementioned criteria.
 Shortlisting will take place and we aim to reach a target ratio of interviewees to places such as 3:1.
-Interviews will normally be held within four weeks of the application deadline and will either be in person or by video (eg Skype) and will take around 30 minutes.
+Interviews will normally be held within four to six weeks of the application deadline and will either be in person or by video (eg Skype) and will take around 30 minutes.
 Admission decisions are made by the DTP admissions committee.

 Applicants will be asked to discuss their academic history and any research projects(s) that they may have pursued.
 They will also be questioned on aspects of their research training to date, understanding of the proposed area of study and motivation for doing a DPhil.
 If appropriate, they may be asked questions to assess their mathematical and quantitative skills or their ability to critically analyse scientific literature.